-EQUITABLE LEARNING OPPORTUNITIES FOR ALL
+- EQUITABLE LEARNING OPPORTUNITIES FOR ALL

-LEARNING FOR INFORMATION GATHERING
+- LEARNING FOR INFORMATION GATHERING

-LEARNING FOR UNDERSTANDING OF EVENTS AND EXPERIENCES
+- LEARNING FOR UNDERSTANDING OF EVENTS AND EXPERIENCES

-LEARNING FOR APPLICATION TO REAL SITUATIONS AND PROBLEM SOLVING
+- LEARNING FOR APPLICATION TO REAL SITUATIONS AND PROBLEM SOLVING

-LEARNING FOR CREATIVITY AND IMAGINATION
+- LEARNING FOR CREATIVITY AND IMAGINATION

+BIRTH TO THREE intellectual Empowerment

+Learning for

+creativity and

+imagination

+language.

+actions.

+12 to 18 month toddlers

+show interest in observing the

+effects of their own and others'

-MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development Equitable learning opportunities for all Learning for information gathering Learning for understanding of events and experiences Learning for application to real situations and problem solving Learning for creativity and imagination Receive information about themselves, others and their environment, using all their senses.
-Use motor activity, movement and sensory exploration to adapt to their immediate envi- ronment.
-Babies 1 to 4 months: Initially use reflex actions e.g. cry when hungry or feeling under or over stimulated.
+- Indexed and in an 9 3 MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development Equitable learning opportunities for all Learning for information gathering Learning for understanding of events and experiences Learning for application to · · Babies 1 to 4 months: Initially use reflex actions e.g. cry when hungry or feeling under or over stimulated.
 React to sound, light and motion; like to look at bright colours, patterns and faces; like to hear familiar voices.
 Begin to make associations - learn cause and effect e.g., crying or protesting brings the needed attention.
 Discover and play with their hands and feet, fingers; explore things by tasting them; put all objects in mouth.
-Older babies: Show awareness that people and things have names and labels, for example, "dada", "mama", "baby."
-Demonstrate signs of decision- making, e.g. pushing away unpleasant experiences like wiping the nose, or unpalat- able foods.
 Prepare visually attractive cribs and walls next to cribs by providing colourful objects for visual stimulation; provide soft calming sounds e.g. music and singing, talking, a variety of other sounds to support a multi-sensory experience.
 Provide visual displays to help infants and toddlers focus on patterns and shapes; mobiles should be placed within the infants' line of sight but not within reach.
-Provide toys that are responsive to the young child's actions e.g. a variety of skill development materials including grasping toys; stacking and nesting materials; cardboard/ plastic activity boxes; variety of containers to be filled and emptied; variety of balls and sound producing materials e.g., rattles, shakers, chimes.
+Provide toys that are responsive to the young child's real situations and problem solving Between 8 to 12 months, develop awareness of object permanence which forms the basis for rapid development of representation in play and Older babies: • Show awareness that people and things have names and labels, for example, "dada", "mama", "baby." actions e.g. a variety of skill development materials including grasping toys; stacking and nesting materials; cardboard/ plastic activity boxes; variety of containers to be able foods.